Choosing Augmentations for Model Generalization

 Advanced Uses of OneOf

-Creating Distributions over Methods: Some transforms have different internal methods for achieving their goal.
-You can use
+Creating distributions over methods: Some transforms have different internal methods for achieving their goal.
+OneOf can randomly select which method is used:

-Putting It All Together: A Comprehensive (and Potentially Excessive) Example 🔗
+Putting It All Together: A Comprehensive Example

-⚠️ WARNING: This is for ILLUSTRATION ONLY
+WARNING: This is for ILLUSTRATION ONLY

-, but remember the principle: start simple and add complexity incrementally based on validation results!
+A.OneOf, but remember the principle: start simple and add complexity incrementally based on validation results!

 import albumentations as A